martinszuc/discord-chores-bot/README.md

 - 🛠️ Easy configuration for flatmates and chores
 - 🔐 Role-based permissions
 - 🐳 Docker and Docker Compose support for easy deployment
+- 📊 Statistics tracking for each flatmate
+- ⭐ Chore difficulty ratings and balancing
+- 🏖️ Vacation mode
+- ⏰ Customizable reminders for pending chores
+- 🔄 Next week planning and exclusions

 ## Requirements